dotnetjunkie/blog/content/posts/meanwhile-on-the-query-side-of-my-architecture.md

 }
 {{< / highlight >}}

 The `UserController` now depends on a `IQueryProcessor` that can handle all of our queries.
 The `UserController`’s `SearchUsers` method calls the `IQueryProcessor.Process` method passing in an initialized query object.
-Since the `FindUsersBySearchTextQuery` implements the `IQuery<User[]>` interface, we can pass it to the generic `Execute<TResult>(IQuery<TResult> query)` method.
+Because the `FindUsersBySearchTextQuery` implements the `IQuery<User[]>` interface, we can pass it to the generic `Execute<TResult>(IQuery<TResult> query)` method.
 Thanks to [C# type inference](https://msdn.microsoft.com/en-us/library/twcad0zb%28v=vs.80%29.aspx), the compiler is able to determine the generic type and this saves us having to explicitly state the type.
 The return type of the Process method is also known.
 So if we were to change the `FindUsersBySearchTextQuery` to implement a different interface (say `IQuery<IQueryable<User>>`) the `UserController` will no longer compile instead of miserably failing at runtime.

 It is now the responsibility of the implementation of the `IQueryProcessor` to find the right `IQueryHandler`.
 This requires some dynamic typing, and optionally the use of a Dependency Injection library, and can all be done with just a few lines of code: